helsing72/ops/Doc/RequestReply.md

 # Request Reply #

-OPS is primarily a publish subscribe based middleware which is a specialization of the more general Message Oritented Middleware (MOM) class of middlewares.
-This class of middlewares (including OPS) focus on passing asynchronous messages from producers to consumers in an event manner, i.e. a consumer registers an interest in getting data once, and then receive data continiously without requesting each data sample.
+OPS is primarily a publish subscribe based middleware which is a specialization of the more general Message Oriented Middleware (MOM) class of middlewares.
+This class of middlewares (including OPS) focus on passing asynchronous messages from producers to consumers in an event manner, i.e. a consumer registers an interest in getting data once, and then receive data continuously without requesting each data sample.

 Most systems however have needs for some kind of request/reply communication in some parts.
 Middlewares that deals with this kind of communication include Remote Method Invocation (RMI) middlewares and Object Oriented Middlewares (or Object Request Brokers), e.g. CORBA, Java RMI and the Internet Communications Engine (ICE).